MetOffice/inline_model_metrics/CONTRIBUTING.md

 # How to contribute

 ## Raise Issues:
-Report bugs and request enhancements by raising an issue in the `inline_model_metrics` issues section.
+Report bugs and request enhancements by raising an issue in the `inline_model_storms` issues section.
 If reporting an issue, try to include information on how to reproduce the bug/error.

 ## Contribute Code
-All contributions to `inline_model_metrics` are made via merges with the main branch.
+All contributions to `inline_model_storms` are made via merges with the main branch.
 New contributors should add their details to the "code contributors" section of this document as part of their first request.
 The developer who reviews each pull request is responsible for checking that the contributor's name is listed in this file before merging the changes into master branch.